 Facilities: Toilet, picnic tables

 Nestle yourself under shady Peppermint trees at Conto Campground in Boranup, 19km south of Margaret River.
-This much-loved southwest campground is nearby Conto Springs Beach, so you can combine an enchanting forest stay with convenient ocean dips – win!
+This much-loved southwest campground is near Conto Springs Beach, so you can combine an enchanting forest stay with convenient ocean dips – win!
 If you want to stretch your legs, there’s also access to nearby hiking trails, including the Cape to Cape Track.

 If you’re feeling adventurous and keen to explore more of the area, there are plenty of 4WD tracks nearby, including a rocky ride to Kilcarnup Beach.